My introduction to S. T. Georgiou came via his most recent book:

 The book had arrived with Georgiou’s handwritten note.
 Perhaps I’d take an interest.
 It happened that I was headed for a getaway.
 Perfect.
 In addition to the beauty of the northern Oregon coast, an unexpected gift had fallen into my hands.

-The book did not disappoint and I found myself writing a review for
+The book did not disappoint, and I found myself writing a review for

 Parabola magazine.
 It was a good start, but what I was really looking forward to was meeting Georgiou.
 I felt sure it would be one of those rich adventures and, certainly, there would have to be an interview.
-And I was right on all counts.
+I was right on all counts.

 By the time we got together to record a conversation, we’d already met a number of times at Saul’s Restaurant in north Berkeley to talk while enjoying the food and atmosphere.
-Then one sunny spring morning, after some exotic dishes, we drove up the hill to the Dominican College of Philosophy and Theology in Berkeley to talk for the record.
+Then one sunny spring morning, after some exotic dishes, we drove up the hill to the Dominican College of Philosophy and Theology to talk for the record.

 You mentioned one of Lax’s poems with the line: “The head of the committee said he couldn’t use it...” and I can imagine a lot of people wouldn’t have known what to make of his poetry.

 I think Lax was often marginalized because of poetry like, “The sea.
 The sea.
 The sky.
 The sky.”—where the nucleus of expression lies in a single word or phrase.
-People might not have taken that seriously or thought he was too far out.
-So he could be dismissed by readers who weren’t into the idea of how there’s a lot of concentrated energy in his verse.
+People might not have taken that seriously, or thought he was too far out.
+So he could be dismissed by readers who were unaware of the concentrated energy in his verse.

-He would say, “I’m writing this poem.”
+He’d say, “I’m writing this poem.”

 “Well, why are you writing that word over and over again?”